clojurewerkz/monger.docs/articles/getting_started.md

 {% gist 901c3c3c4aee166efc0f %}

+`monger.collection/insert` returns write result that `monger.result/ok?` and similar functions can operate on.

+`monger.collection/insert-and-return` is an alternative insertion function that returns the exact documented inserted, including the generated document id:

+{% gist b0096af8387ad31fb30c %}

 `monger.collection/insert-batch` is a recommended way of inserting batches of documents (from tens to hundreds of thousands) because it is very efficient compared to sequentially or even concurrently inserting documents one by one.